Tuscany in October: The Ultimate Italian Experience

 It’s food lovers’ heaven

 This is probably the best time of the year to embark on a foodie trip across Tuscany, discover its rich culinary traditions, and indulge in sumptuous local produce.
-These being said, foodies may want to swap their gelato for a slice of castagnaccio, warm up with a bowl of thick, hearty ribollita and a plate of pappardelle with wild boar ragu in a cozy trattoria, and celebrate the season in style with some creamy risotto crowned with precious tartufo bianco.
+Foodies may want to swap their gelato for a slice of castagnaccio, warm up with a bowl of thick, hearty ribollita and a plate of pappardelle with wild boar ragu in a cozy trattoria, and celebrate the season in style with some creamy risotto crowned with precious tartufo bianco.

 There’s a wealth of festivals

-On the last Sunday of the month, the charming walled town of Volterra in the province of Pisa plays host to Volterragusto, a unique gastronomic event dedicated to the area’s white truffles, which also includes a historic cheese wheel rolling competition called Palio dei Caci Volterrani.
+On the last Sunday of the month, the charming walled town of Volterra in the province of Pisa plays host to Volterragusto, a unique gastronomic event dedicated to the area’s white truffles.
+The event also includes a historic cheese wheel rolling competition called Palio dei Caci Volterrani.

 Meanwhile, Montepulciano’s Oil and Autumn Flavours Festival invites participants to enjoy an equestrian show and a guided walking tour among the town’s famed olive groves, while Montalcino puts on a spectacular medieval feast complete with historical parades, archery contests, and delicious communal dinners starring authentic Maremma specialties and world-class Brunello di Montalcino by the glass during the annual Sagra del Tordo (Festival of the Thrush).